Unusual55/OOP-Ex3/README.md

-# OOP-Ex3
+# Assignment 3 - OOP

-Third assignment, Object Oriented Programming by Ofri Tavor and Nir Sasson
+Assignment 3 for the course Object-Oriented Programming written and programmed by Ofri Tavor and Nir Sasson.